Faure Gnassingbe: Togo leader treads in father's steps - Journal du Cameroun

 Faure Gnassingbe was seen as a malleable 38-year-old when the military installed him as president of Togo after the death of his strongman father in 2005.

-Now the leader once dubbed “the youth” is preparing to claim a fourth term in power, extending his family’s grip over the small West African nation towards a sixth decade.
+Now the leader once dubbed “the youth” has claimed a fourth term in power after elections on Saturday, extending his family’s grip over the small West African nation towards a sixth decade.

 The taciturn business studies graduate, 53, forced through constitutional changes last year that allowed him to stand again.